wchnicholas/H3Entrench/README.md

 ## ANALYSIS FOR H3N2 HA RBS DEEP MUTATIONAL SCANNING EXPERIMENTS
-This study aims to examine the mechanistic basis of the loss of E190D reversibility during human H3N2 evolution.
+A Glu to Asp substitution at hemagglutinin (HA) residue 190 (E190D), which locates in the receptor-binding site and is part of the antigenic site B, emerged during the natural evolution of human H3N2 influenza virus in early 1990s.
+This study discovers that reverting Asp190 to Glu190 is lethal to recent human H3N2 strains.
+This study aims to examine the mechanistic basis of this evolutionary entrenchment.
 Three sets of deep mutational scanning experiment were performed based on A/Hong Kong/1/1968 (HK68), A/Moscow/10/1999 (Mos99), A/Wyoming/3/2003 (Wy03), A/Brisbane/10/2007 (Bris07), A/Victoria/361/2011 (Vic11):
   * Combinatorial mutant library of reversions from Bris07 to Wy03
   * Combinatorial mutant library of reversions from Bris07 rev6 mutant to Mos99
   * Triple mutant libraries (residues 225, 226, and 228):